Shoregd/Web_and_database_modules/music_web_app_html/lib/readme_music_web_app_html.md

 GET /albums/<id>
     No inputs besides specifying the album from the address.
 Will return similar  HTML to what is above.
 Additional HTML will add a link to the current albums get info page.
 No changes needed to the class or what it returns.
 Just a change to albums.html

+GET /artists/new
+    Directs the user to a form to fill out to create a new artist in the database.
+    It will validate the input to ensure that the form is filled out correctly and either tell the user that they're errors or redirect them to the newly created artist page at /artists/<newid>.
+HTML design will be located in artists/new_artist.html.
+HTML for /artists will need to be amended to have a link to create a new artist.
+This will then send the user to the POST method for /artists explained below.

+POST /artists
+  Will collect the information from the form provided by the user and, if it is valid, will create a new Artist object.
+Otherwise, it will redirect back to the form and inform the user of the errors in the last submission.
+  Artist model class will need a isvalid() function and a generate_errors() function

 --- CLASS REVISION ---